-A Beginners Guide to the English Premier League
+A Beginner's Guide to the English Premier League

 Before we get started, let me tell you a story, a story about league football in England.
 It all started in 1888 when the Football League was set up by Aston Villa chairman William McGregor.
 In its original format, it contained just 12 teams, but it grew fairly quickly to a total of 22.
 Moreover, the Football League soon added new divisions, what would become known as the Second Division, Third Division North and Third Division South.

-Everything changed however, at the end of 1991/1992 season when all 22 teams in the then First Division resigned en masse and joined a newly set up league, a league created with the backing of the FA.
+Everything changed, however, at the end of 1991/1992 season when all 22 teams in the then First Division resigned en masse and joined a newly set up league, a league created with the backing of the FA.
 This was the English Premier League.
 So why did these clubs leave the Football League to join a newly formed English Premier League?
 The simple reason was money.
-Basically, under the jurisdiction of the Football League, the 92 clubs across the 4 divisions were obliged to share all monies brought in by TV equally, meaning that big clubs like Manchester United earned a mere pittance.
+Basically, under the jurisdiction of the Football League, the 92 clubs across the four divisions were obliged to share all monies brought in by TV equally, meaning that big clubs like Manchester United earned a mere pittance.
 They viewed this situation as unfair as they naturally would appear more often on TV than the likes of Rochdale or Gillingham, for example.

 If two teams happen to be on the same number of points, then they are separated firstly by Goal Difference.
 This is calculated by tracking how many goals a team has scored and conceded, and then either adding or subtracting the difference.
-So, for example if a team scores 80 and concedes 30, then the Goal Difference is +50.
+So, for example, if a team scores 80 and concedes 30, then the Goal Difference is +50.
 Likewise, if a team scores just 30 and concedes 80, then the difference is -50.
 If that isn’t enough, then the teams are separated according to Goals Scored, if that fails then its Head to Head record, and on the very rare occasion that isn’t enough, then it comes down to a one off playoff match, but this has yet to happen in the Premier League.

 The idea of a league with no playoffs or one off final match to decide the champion may seem boring at first hand, but there two knock out competitions that run alongside the Premier League.
 The FA Cup is the primary competition and is steeped in history; it is the oldest knockout tournament in the world, open to professional, semi-professional and amateur teams alike.
 The League Cup, another knockout competition, is often regarded as a secondary competition and is open to all 92 teams in the Football League.

 Moreover, if the title race is wrapped up early, then there are other battles to look out.
-The top 4 teams in the Premier League gain qualification to the following seasons edition of the UEFA Champions League, Europe’s premier club qualification.
-The top 3 teams qualify for the group stage of the Champions League automatically, whilst the 4th place teams must play a two legged knockout tie in order to enter the group stage.
-The teams that finishes 5th gain automatic entry into the UEFA Europa League, while the teams that finish 6th and 7th can also qualify, but this is dependent on whoever wins the two cup competitions as each respective winner is guaranteed an automatic place in the Europa League.
+The top 4 teams in the Premier League gain qualification to the following season's edition of the UEFA Champions League, Europe’s premier club qualification.
+The top 3 teams qualify for the group stage of the Champions League automatically, whilst the 4th place teams must play a two-legged knockout tie in order to enter the group stage.
+The team that finishes 5th gains automatic entry into the UEFA Europa League, while the teams that finish 6th and 7th can also qualify, but this is dependent on whoever wins the two cup competitions as each respective winner is guaranteed an automatic place in the Europa League.

 Relegation and Promotion

 There’s quite simply nothing like it; nothing else in all of sports can compare with it.
-Each year in the Premier League, the bottom 3 teams- the teams that finish 18th, 19th and 20th are relegated into the Football League Championship or EFL Championship as it is now known, and are replaced by 3 teams from the Championship.
+Each year in the Premier League, the bottom three teams- the teams that finish 18th, 19th and 20th are relegated into the Football League Championship or EFL Championship as it is now known and are replaced by three teams from the Championship.
 The teams that finish 1st and 2nd in the Championship are promoted automatically into the Premier League, whilst the 3rd and final spot is decided by a knockout playoff tournament involving the teams placed 3rd through to 6th.

-Once a team enters the National League, then they are essentially out of the professional game, and into the semi professional game, or Non League game as it is more widely known.
+Once a team enters the National League, then they are essentially out of the professional game, and into the semi-professional game, or Non-League game as it is more widely known.
 From there on in, English Football then becomes regional, with the leagues being split by a roughly north and south divide, with of course promotion and relegation between all of them.